 Similar to the potential penalties, the potential defenses in Medicare fraud cases depend upon the particular facts and circumstances involved.
 When we represent clients in Medicare fraud cases, in addition to promptly intervening in the government’s investigation, one of our first steps is to work closely with our client to determine the veracity of the allegations against them and determine what defenses they may have available.
 Since defenses can arise from mistakes on the part of investigators and prosecutors as well, we will also carefully scrutinize every step of the investigation to date to determine if we may have grounds to argue for having certain evidence excluded from trial.

 Broadly speaking, the types of defenses that may be available to fend off charges in a Medicare fraud investigation include:

 Does the government have the evidence it needs to prove the allegations against you?
 If not, then you do not deserve to be prosecuted, and you certainly do not deserve to be convicted at trial.
-While insufficient evidence of just a single element of a charge is enough to prevent liability, our attorneys work strategically to raise questions about the sufficiency of the government’s evidence with regard to each element of every statutory allegation.
+While insufficient evidence of just a single element of a charge is enough to prevent liability, our New York Medicare fraud defense attorneys work strategically to raise questions about the sufficiency of the government’s evidence with regard to each element of every statutory allegation.

 Safe Harbor Defenses

 In cases involving allegations under the Anti-Kickback Statute or the Stark Law, the safe harbor provisions in these statutes will provide complete defenses in many cases.
 A safe harbor prevents prosecution based on the particular facts at hand despite the fact that a particular transaction may violate the broad prohibitory language of the statute.

 Searches, seizures, and interrogations are subject to clear constitutional protections; and, if federal agents or prosecutors violated your constitutional rights, then any evidence obtained as a result of the violation should be deemed inadmissible in your Medicare fraud case.